-Additionally in June 2018, FASB issued Accounting Standards (ASU) 2018-08, Accounting Guidance for Contributions Received.
-This ASU was issued to clarify accounting guidance for contributions received.
-The amendments to this ASU assists entities in (1) evaluating whether transactions should be accounted for as contributions (nonreciprocal transactions) within the scope of Topic 958, Not-for-Profit Entities, or as an exchange (reciprocal) transactions subject to other guidance and (2) determining whether a contribution is conditional.
-These financial statements reflect the adoption of ASU 2018-08 beginning in fiscal year 2020.
+In June 2018, FASB issued Accounting Standards Update (ASU) 2018-08, Accounting Guidance for Contributions Made.
+This ASU was issued to clarify accounting guidance for grantmaking entities for contributions made.
+The amendments to this ASU assist entities in determining whether a contribution made is conditional.
+These financial statements reflect the adoption of ASU 2018-08 beginning in fiscal year 2021.
 The implementation of this standard did not impact the Foundation's reported revenue and has been applied prospectively.